atorch/markov_decision_process/README.md

 Notice that the optimal policy (black arrows in the figure above) involves circumventing the obstacles by a wide margin in the y direction.

+The addition of randomness (the wind) changes the solution in subtle ways.
+[TODO Explain (1) frequency of ties and (2) locations in the state space where the value function is either higher or lower relative to the windless case]